tube0013/Smartcar-HA/README.md

 ### Webhooks

-**Important:** In order for webhooks to update entities, your Home Assistant instance must be accessible from the internet, either via Home Assistant Cloud or another method.
+**Important:** In order for webhooks to update entities, your Home Assistant instance must be accessible from the internet, either via Home Assistant Cloud or another method, and you must provide a valid Home Assistant URL in your [network settings](https://my.home-assistant.io/redirect/network/).
 See the [Remote Access documentation][ha-remote-access] for more information.

 These steps are for setting up a webhook in [Smartcar's dashboard][smartcar-dashboard].
 Before starting, make sure you have completed all of the steps to [create an active configuration](#configuration-flow) in Home Assistant and have the webhook URL.